Okta Q2 Virtual Hackathon: Overcoming the Challenges of Innovating Virtually

 Eventually, it came down to implementing a few key elements specific to this online format:

 - We shipped Katherine Johnson t-shirts directly to each participant’s home, then coordinated teams wearing them throughout the hackathon.

 - We held a video address from Hector Aguilar, our President of Technology, for teams to watch on opening day.

-- The master of ceremonies for our demo viewing watch party led the audience through engaging activities during breaks with the intention of keeping people physically moving and mentally energized.
+- The emcee for our demo viewing watch party led the audience through engaging activities during breaks with the intention of keeping people physically moving and mentally energized.